Linguistic Atlas of the Iberian Peninsula

-Three different teams of interviewers took on the job of collecting the data corresponding to hundreds of different questions in 527 survey points, generally small towns, previously selected in order to cover in the most complete way all the language varieties of the Iberian Peninsula, Roussillon, and the Balearic Islands, with the exception of Basque-speaking areas.
+Three different teams of interviewers took on the job of collecting the data corresponding to hundreds of different questions in 527 survey points, generally small towns, previously selected in order to cover in the most complete way all the Romance-speaking areas of the Iberian Peninsula, Roussillon, and the Balearic Islands.
 Neither the Canary Islands, nor the Azores nor Madeira were included.
-The greater part of this survey work was realized between 1931 and 1935, and the rest was completed between 1947 and 1954.
+The greater part of this survey work was realized between 1931 and 1936, and the rest was completed between 1947 and 1956.
 The material was published on the Internet, beginning in 2002.

-Following the traditional methodology of the first linguistic atlases, in each survey point (town or village) two informants were typically chosen, one for the study of phonetics and morphosyntax and the other for the part involving lexicon.
-These informants were, in general, non-mobile older rural males, or NORMS, although the ALPI did interview a greater number of women informants than other linguistic atlases.
-In this way, the linguists aimed at studying the most genuine traits of the speech of each location.
-The informants were then asked to give the typical form in each place for a series of words and phrases, defined in the survey, and their answer was copied by way of phonetic transcription, which reflected the pronunciation.
-This transcription was done in the RFE Phonetic Alphabet.
+The ALPI aimed at following the traditional methodology of the first linguistic atlases.
+In each survey point (town or village) two informants were typically chosen, one for the study of phonetics and morphosyntax and the other for the part involving lexicon.
+These informants were, in general, non-mobile older rural males, or NORMS, although the ALPI did interview a greater number of women informants than later linguistic atlases.
+By selecting informants with these characteristics, the linguists aimed at studying the most genuine traits of the popular speech of each location.
+The informants were asked to give the typical form in each place for a series of words and phrases, defined in the survey, and their answer was copied by way of phonetic transcription using the RFE Phonetic Alphabet.

 The survey-takers were the following: